K-khmylov/Geeks/README.md

 - Use Python to build web applications and application programming interfaces.
 - Apply Python for network automation and serverless functions.
 - Get to grips with Python for data analysis and machine learning.

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1801070113) today!